strangebuzz/cache-watcher/README.txt

 * Add a parameter for the yaml extension
 * Add a parameter for the template extension
-* Create a parameter for the nesting level to apply?
-Make it generic ?
 * Add some tests
+* See for the sleep time between two checks

 -- V0.3